NadavIs56/Data-Mining/README.md

 # Data-Mining
 # <p align="center"> 🧮 Data Mining EDA Project 🧮 </p>

-This repository contains an exciting project conducted as part of a "Data Mining" course.
-The project encompasses the building of a data classification and clustering system, followed by exploratory data analysis, and is concluded with the presentation of the results.
-This ReadMe file provides an outline of the project structure, modules, and methods used, along with the technical requirements needed to successfully run the project.
+## <p align="center"> This repository contains an exciting project conducted as part of a "Data Mining" course.
+The project encompasses the building of a data classification and clustering system, followed by EDA - Exploratory Data Analysis, and is concluded with the presentation of the results.
+This ReadMe file provides an outline of the project structure, modules, and methods used, along with the technical requirements needed to successfully run the project.</p>

-⚙️ Technologies and Packages 📦
+### <p align ="center"> ⚙️ Technologies and Packages 📦 <p/>
 To run the project, make sure the following Python libraries are installed:

 easygui